-CTD is the name of a combination of drugs.
-It includes the drugs:
+CTD is the name of a combination of cancer drugs that includes:

 It is a treatment for myeloma.

-The chemotherapy drug cyclophosphamide works by stopping cells dividing into 2.
+The chemotherapy drug cyclophosphamide works by stopping cells dividing into two.
 Dexamethasone is a steroid and can help chemotherapy to work better.

-Thalidomide is a type of cancer growth blocker.
-It affects all sorts of cells processes.
-Researchers are still looking at how it works.
-We know that it:
+Thalidomide is a type of cancer growth blocker that affects all sorts of cell processes.
+It:

 - interferes with chemicals that cells use to tell each other to grow

-- stimulates some of the immune system cells to attack the myeloma cells
+- stimulates some of the immune system cells to attack the cancer cells

-- stops tumours making their own blood vessels that they need in order to grow
+- stops cancers making their own blood vessels that they need in order to grow

 You take all of these drugs by mouth.
 Cyclophosphamide and dexamethasone are tablets and thalidomide is a capsule.

 Whether you have a full or empty stomach can affect how much of a drug gets into your bloodstream.